Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 Use the following uconf parameters to configure the name and size of the overflow file:

 - sentinel.trktname: The path to the overflow file.
-- sentinel.xfb.buffer\_size: The maximum number of messages that the overflow file can store.
+- sentinel.xfb.buffer_size: The maximum number of messages that the overflow file can store.
 Once the maximum value is reached, messages are no longer sent to Sentinel and:
-    -   If <span class="code">`sentinel.xfb.shut`</span> is set to any value other than 0, Transfer CFT stops.
+    -   If `sentinel.xfb.shut` is set to any value other than 0, Transfer CFT stops.
-    -   If <span class="code">`sentinel.xfb.shut`</span> is set to 0, Transfer CFT continues to run.
+    -   If `sentinel.xfb.shut` is set to 0, Transfer CFT continues to run.

 > **Note**
 >
 > The sentinel.trktmaxmsg parameter is obsolete.
-Sentinel.xfb.buffer\_size defines the maximum number of messages in the sentinel.trktname overflow file.
+Sentinel.xfb.buffer_size defines the maximum number of messages in the sentinel.trktname overflow file.

 ## Sentinel configuration parameters